Free Budgeting Course

 Step 1: Track Your Expenses

-Get a “little black book” (or a tracking app) and record every expense for three months.
+Record every expense for three months.
 No leakage!
-Write down everything, sorting it into categories like rent, groceries, entertainment, etc.
+Write down everything, sorting it into categories.

 Step 2: Analyze Your Spending

-At the end of each month, total your expenses by category.
+At the end of each month, total your expenses.
 After three months, you’ll have a clear picture of where your money goes.
-This will help you identify the size of your circle and what changes might be needed.

 Step 3: List Your Wants

 Make a list of material wants.
-These are things beyond necessities and obligations that you desire but must be prayerfully considered before including in your circle.
+These are things beyond necessities and obligations that must be prayerfully considered.

 Step 4: Close the Circle